 St. Catherine University was established in 1905 by the Sisters of St. Joseph of Carondelet.
 It is a private Catholic liberal arts university located in St. Paul and Minneapolis, Minnesota.
 The school is named after the martyred fourth-century Egyptian philosopher St. Catherine of Alexandria.

 The university offers a variety of academic programs at the undergraduate and graduate levels, including associate degrees.
 While primarily a women’s university, men are invited to partake in evening and weekend classes in order to obtain a graduate degree.
+Other statistics that separate St. Catherine University from the rest include:

 St. Catherine University has a Campus Ministry that is representative of the school’s Catholic identity.
 It shapes all aspects of campus life while maintaining an open and welcoming outlook on students of all faiths.
 To this end, the Campus Ministry offers interfaith services and a spiritual direction program created to help students explore their faith through counseling.